Newdigate: Cudworth Manor

-In 1298–9 Walter de la Poyle died seised of the site of the manor of Cudworth or Cudford, in Newdigate and Rusper, Sussex which he held of the Abbot of Chertsey in socage.
+In 1298–1299, Walter de la Poyle died while holding the manor site of Cudworth (or Cudford) in Newdigate and Rusper, Sussex.
+He held this land from the Abbot of Chertsey under a system of tenure known as socage.

-Building material of medieval date visible in the footings of the present house suggest that in its final form the moated manor took the form of a courtyard house of which extensive remains may survive in what is now the garden of the house.
+The presence of medieval building materials in the footings of the current house suggests that, in its final form, the moated manor was a courtyard house.
+Extensive remains of this original structure may still exist beneath what is now the garden.

 Manor and Park of Ewood/Iwood

 In 1574 a survey was taken of the dwelling houses and buildings, including the ironworks, furnace, forge, and hammer, which were then worked by Robert Reynolds, who was occupying the mansion house and park, and who also held the brew house and watermill for grinding corn.
 The ironworks were then said to be worth £40 yearly.
-After many more owners – Sir Francis Carew was among the owners – Joseph Valentine Grimstead sold it to the Duke of Norfolk in 1786.
+After many more owners – Sir Francis Carew was among them – Joseph Valentine Grimstead sold it to the Duke of Norfolk in 1786.

 In 1807 the Duke of Norfolk began to build a new house at Ewood, but it was never completed, and the part built was pulled down after the duke's death in 1815.
 By 1911 Henry Lee Steere of Jayes Park, Ockley, was Lord of the Manor.